jaquelinemara/ViaCepAPI/README.md

 # ViaCepAPI

-Sistema para disponibilizar dados de endereço via WebAPI utilizando Entity Framework e Asp.net Core MVC
+System to provide address data from zip code search using WebAPI, Entity Framework, and Asp.net Core MVC.